 Keeping parts that do their job great while upgrading things that didn’t make a lot of sense, right?.
 Unfortunately, not for Nike in this case.

-So they must went back to using Flyknit, I’m right?
+So they must go back to using Flyknit, am I right?
 Nope.
 The KD 13 does feature a full-length textile.
 The one you can find on most budget-friendly models or on the latest Kyrie Kybrid S2 if that makes you feel better.
 Well, it should.

 Exactly like in the Kyrie Kybrid S2’s, I didn’t feel anything that would bother me or I would miss as far as comfort goes.
 The break-in process will take longer due to this type of tooling (approximately it took for me a week or so).
 But after all set and done, you should end up with quite pliable upper, and close to your foot sensation.
 A traditionally narrow construction definitely made it easier to get a more precise fit even with lowe tear materials.